audreychae97/My-Powershell/README.md

 # My-Powershell
-Just a place for me to practice and improve PowerShell!

-A PowerShell script that connects to my outlook calendar to check for upcoming events and meetings.
-The desired time frame for events can be changed as well.
+A powershell script that connects to the user's Outlook account to view the calendar events and meetings.
+Pulls the data for a specified amount of day(s), and sends a notification to my Slack channel.

-Every morning at 8AM, the script runs and alerts to my Slack channel the events I have for that day!
+The script is called when my computer re-boots in the morning, or every morning at 8AM.

 This project was inspired by the automation scripts my Team at T-Mobile was writing.